ceph/ceph/doc/rbd/rbd-exclusive-locks.rst

-Thus, in the event that a lock cannot be acquired in the standard graceful manner, the overtaking process not only breaks the lock, but also blacklists the previous lock holder.
-This is negotiated between the new client process and the Ceph Mon: upon receiving the blacklist request,
+Thus, in the event that a lock cannot be acquired in the standard graceful manner, the overtaking process not only breaks the lock, but also blocklists the previous lock holder.
+This is negotiated between the new client process and the Ceph Mon: upon receiving the blocklist request,

 * the Mon instructs the relevant OSDs to no longer serve requests from